google/zetasql/docs/format-elements.md

       <td>BASE64M</td>
       <td>
         Converts a <a href="#about_basex_encoding">base64</a>-encoded string to
         bytes.
-If the input contains characters that are not whitespace and not part of the base64 encoding alphabet defined at
+If the input contains characters that aren't whitespace and not part of the base64 encoding alphabet defined at
         <a href="https://tools.ietf.org/html/rfc2045#section-6.8">rfc 2045</a>,
         an error is returned. <code>BASE64M</code> and <code>BASE64</code>